Doki (TV series)

-Doki (also known as Doki Adventures) is an animated children's television series that aired on Discovery Kids in Latin America from April 15, 2013, to July 1, 2019.
-The show was produced by Portfolio Entertainment.
+Doki (also known as Doki Adventures) is an animated children's television series that aired on Discovery Kids in Latin America from April 15, 2013, to June 18, 2019.
+The show was co-produced by Portfolio Entertainment and Discovery Communications.

-The series follows a six-year-old dog named Doki and his five friends; Mundi, Oto, Anabella, Gabi, and Fico, who are members of the Worldwide Expedition Club, a travel group.
+The series follows a six-year-old dog named Doki and his five friends; Mundi, Oto, Anabella, Gabi, and Fico, who are members of the Worldwide Expedition Club and a group of explorers collectively known as "Team Doki".
 On May 12, 2016, the series was renewed for a third season that premiered on March 4, 2017.
 The show's fourth season was initially scheduled to premiere in 2020.
-However, the season was actually cancelled and can only be found on the company's Vimeo.
+However, the season was actually cancelled.